anbit192/ASCII-video/README.md

 - level: Number of ASCII characters used to draw ASCII art
 - Output H&W: H&W of ASCII art
 - FPS: change the fps

+---
+If the display looks buggy and the keep scrolling, try to set the font of your cmd smaller